ibhavikmakwana/FlutterDartTips/README.md

 If your output is too much, then Android sometimes discards some log lines.
 To avoid this, you can use `debugPrint()`.

-You can also log your print calls to disk if your doing long-term or background work.
+You can also log your print calls to disk if you're doing long-term or background work.

 Check out this [Gist](https://gist.github.com/slightfoot/1770dec7967def3b4d021bba8d814817) by [Simon Lightfoot](https://github.com/slightfoot)

 ### 8. Cascade Notation - Method Chaining on Steroids :pill::syringe:
-`Cascades Notation (..)` allows to chain a sequence of operations on same object.
-In addition, fields (data-memebers) can be accessed using the same.
+`Cascades Notation (..)` allows chaining a sequence of operations on the same object.
+Besides, fields (data-members) can be accessed using the same.

 [Open in DartPad :dart:](https://dartpad.dartlang.org/a93316aa779a2e0dd1993ae9a3464731)